Recurrent brief depression: Prevalence

-The lifetime prevalence of RBD has been estimated at 2.6 to 10.0%, and the one-year prevalence at 5.0–8.2%.
+Due to the lack of studies for RBD, the results for prevalence vary widely.
+The lifetime prevalence of RBD has been estimated at 16%, and the one-year prevalence at 5%.
 The World Health Organization project on "Psychological problems in general health care", which was based on primary care samples, reported a one-year prevalence of 3.7 – 9.9%.
-However none of these studies differentiate between RBD with and without a history of other mood disorders (e.g. major depression).
+However, none of these studies differentiate between RBD with and without a history of other mood disorders (e.g. major depression).
 DSM-IV field trial estimated the lifetime of RBD only to be about 2%.

 Cause

-The cause (etiology) of RBD is unknown, but recent findings may suggest a link between RBD and bipolar disorders, pointing to the importance of genetic factors.
-A small subgroup of patients with RBD has temporal lobe epilepsy.
+The cause of RBD is unknown, but recent findings may suggest a link between RBD and bipolar disorders, pointing to the importance of genetic factors.
+A small subgroup of patients with RBD have temporal lobe epilepsy.

 Treatment

 Both psychotherapy as well as different drugs (e.g. serotonin reuptake inhibitors – SSRIs or mood stabilizers, e.g. lithium, antiepileptics) have been suggested as treatments.
 However, no randomized controlled treatment trial of RBD has been conducted.